Scientists & Staff

 - STEW-MAP (the Stewardship Mapping and Assessment Project) for New York City is a collaborative project with Erika Svendsen and Morgan Grove of the Northern Research Station, Dana Fisher of University of Maryland - College Park, James Connolly of Northeastern University, and Jarlath O`Neil-Dunne of the University of Vermont.
 This citywide assessment analyzes the spatial locations and network relationships of nearly 3,000 civic stewardship groups.
 STEW-MAP is an integral part of our ULTRA-EX project for New York City, Understanding the Dynamic Connections Among Stewardship, Land Cover, and Ecosystem Services in New York City's Urban Forest.
 It has also been replicated in Chicago, Baltimore, Seattle, and Philadelphia, with new projects starting in Los Angeles and San Juan, PR.

-- Restorative Commons: Creating Health and Wellbeing through Urban Landscapes in an edited volume created in partnership with the nonprofit, Meristem, to share lessons learned from the fields of urban natural resource management and design with other practitioners, policymakers, and the general public.
+- Restorative Commons: Creating Health and Wellbeing through Urban Landscapes in an edited volume that shares lessons learned from the fields of urban natural resource management and design with other practitioners, policymakers, and the general public.

 The Forest Service Northern Research Station and the New York City Department of Parks and Recreation have jointly created the New York City Urban Field Station.
 The Urban Field Station develops and applies adaptive management, technology transfer, and science to improve human well-being and the environment in urban metropolitan areas.
 I am involved in all aspects of the development and implementation of the field station.

 I am developing a number of applied projects at the interface of research and practice for the New York City Urban Field Station with the New York City Department of Parks and Recreation and other local partners - on issues ranging from young street tree mortality, to ecological literacy, to green jobs, to research in cooperation with the FreshKills landfill to park conversion project.
 I help conceive of and implement our Science of the Living City program - including our fellowships, seminars, and our new artist in residence program.